 - Capacity will improve and alleviate rate pressure following a boom in new equipment purchases.

-- Working with Transportation Insight helps make you a shipper of choice to mitigate rate increases, strengthen service and improve access to capacity.
+- Working with Transportation Insight helps make you a shipper of choice to mitigate increases to transportation rates, strengthen service and improve access to capacity.

 LTL Forecast: Freight Capacity Shortages, Volume Levels Increase